 WildFire reproduces a variety of analysis environments,

-the nature of the file.
+of the file.
 WildFire uses static analysis with machine learning

 to initially determine if known and variants of known samples are